can-lehmann/owlkettle/docs/migrating_2_to_3.md

 - `FileChooserDialogState.filename` has been deprecated.
 Use `filenames` instead.
 - The `{.internal.}` pragma has been removed.
 Use `{.private.}` instead.
   Contrary to `{.internal.}`, `{.private.}` actually does not export the given field.
+- The `WindowSurface` Widget was renamed `AdwWindow`.
+This change was made as part of introducing a new naming scheme where Adwaita Widgets with identically named counterparts in Gtk will receive the `Adw` prefix to avoid name collisions.